 The cost of residential electricity has increased 30% over the past 10 years, with California bearing the brunt of rising utility rates.
 As electricity rates continue to rise, the avoided costs associated with solar savings will rise right along with it.
 When you generate your own electricity with solar panels, you’re essentially locking in the price of your electricity and protecting yourself from unpredictable future rate increases.

 Financing a solar system will remove your dependence on utility companies and shine some light at the end of the tunnel.
 After paying off your system, you are indebted to no one and no longer tied to the company’s rising utility rates, achieving energy independence.
 Financing offers you a fixed payment compared to fluctuating rates from utilities, and the 26% solar investment tax credit can be applied to your loan to reduce or maintain a low monthly payment.

 Avoid PPA and Leasing Pitfalls

 You want to own your system, not someone else.
-Involving yourself with a company that offers PPA or Leasing agreements just changes who you pay.
+Involving yourself with a company that offers PPA or lease agreements changes who you pay.
 Instead of utilities getting your money, now your solar company does.
 This company reaps the profits and federal incentives you could get and only offers you a slightly lower bill you continue to pay for years.
-Additionally, when your agreement is over, or if not renewed, then the equipment is uninstalled, and you are back at the mercy of current utility rates.
+Additionally, when your agreement is over, or if not renewed, the equipment is uninstalled, and you are back at the mercy of current utility rates.
 You want to be free and independent, not back to square one.